hayeah/sike-react-course/buyshoes-details/_index.md

 Since the image is set to the same width as its container, it doesn't matter whether align-items is center, flex-start, or flex-end.

-Note: Why does `stretch` not maintain aspect ratio?
-It's because `align-self: stretch` is handled last in the flexbox layout algorithm .
-The algorithm (simplified) works like this:
+Note: Why does `stretch` not maintain the aspect ratio of the image?
+The algorithm calculates the width following (roughly) these steps:

 1. Determine the intrinsic size of the original image.
 Use that to calculate the aspect ratio.
 2. Use the width given if specified (e.g. 100%).
 Otherwise use the intrinsic width.
 3. Scale the image's height to maintain aspect ratio.
 4. Stretch the image's width to be the same as the container's width.

-If `stretch` happens before step 3, then the aspect ratio would've been the same.
-Alas, that's not how the algorithm is designed.
+Because stretch happens last, it ignores the image's aspect ratio.
+If `stretch` happens before scaling, then the aspect ratio would've been maintained.

 ### Exercise: Set The Product Image